-Basically they're seeking the really dark spots because out in the wild of the tropical rainforest this is where the tall trees are standing, once reached the shoots will clamber up them to reach the open and much brighter canopy (clever no?).
+Basically they're seeking the really dark spots because out in the wild of the tropical rainforest this is where the tall trees are standing.
+Once reached the shoots will clamber up them to get to the top of the open and much brighter canopy (clever no?).

 Dripping / Crying leaves (guttation)